 Language Minors in DeLC

 Lancaster has a flexible approach to undergraduate study.
-Many degree schemes incorporate a minor in other subjects to either complement or contrast with your major subject.
+Many degree schemes incorporate a minor in other subjects to complement your major subject.

 First year studies

 Many students choose to study Chinese, French, German, Italian or Spanish in the first year of their studies, either at intensive or advanced level.
 Our courses support you to develop language skills and also to appreciate the nature and diversity of different cultures.
 The knowledge, skills and understanding you will pick up may be invaluable for practical use, travel, further study and international-level employment.

 You will follow the first year course of a degree in languages and your A or AS (or equivalent) level in Chinese, French, German or Spanish.
 Employers value those offering language skills at this level, a level where you can really use your language in the workplace.